SUMOTEXT/sumotext.github.io/_posts/api-docs/2014-10-29-sending-mt.md

 #Sending a Mobile Terminated (MT) Message

-In order to use the SUMOTEXT API to send an MT, your server‘s IP Address must be registered in the SUMOTEXT API Database and tied to a specific account and dedicated short code.
+In order to use the SUMOTEXT API to send an MT, your server's IP Address must be registered in the SUMOTEXT API Database and tied to a specific account and dedicated short code.
 All clients can send messages from inside our online campaign management tools.
 However, if you have a dedicated short code, you are free to send messages from your own internal system via this API.